top of page

 The scale of coordination included:

-118 WEF item requests received and reviewed
+118 WEF item requests reviewed

 19 celebration sessions delivered across 23 departments

-Comprehensive planning for logistics, food and manpower
+Detailed planning for logistics, food and manpower

 This collective effort ensured that every department experienced a well-organised and meaningful celebration.